Marike Jager

 Marike Jager (born 4 February 1979 in Amersfoort) is a Dutch singer-songwriter, guitarist and television presenter.

 She grew up in Leusden and learned to play the guitar while backpacking through Australia, New Zealand, Asia and South Africa.
 There she wrote her first song 'Lizzy'.
 When she got back in the Netherlands she went to the stages, quickly winning the 'Studenten Songfestival in Maastricht (songfestival for students in Maastricht).
 Soon after she also won the Sky Radio Talentenjacht (Sky Radio Talenthunt), the demopoll by the Brussels Studio and the prestigious 'Grote Prijs van Nederland' 2003 (Grand Prix of the Netherlands) in the category singer-songwriter.

 After winning the Grote Prijs, she meets Henk Jan Heuvelink.
 He plays the wurlitzer, harmonium and the piano.
 Together they regularly play at festivals, in theaters and on the radio.
 In 2008 drummer Nicky Hustinx joins the band.

-History
+Career

 The Beauty Around (2006)

-In the summer of 2005, Marike records her first album, The Beauty Around.
+In 2005, Jager recorded her first album, The Beauty Around.
 It was released on 15 May 2006, on her own record label, Morning Coffee Records.
 It is distributed by V2Records.
 The debut lives up to everyone's expectations.
 Marike is awarded the Essent Award for young musical talent, and the album spends many weeks in the charts.
 She supports the Canadian artist Feist when on tour in the Netherlands.
-Feist leaves her a personal message: ‘It was very inspiring to share the stage with you.’
+Feist leaves her a personal message: 'It was very inspiring to share the stage with you.'